Your EQIP Application Wasn't Funded. Here's Exactly What to Do Next.

 EQIP isn't the only funding source.
 While you're waiting for the next round, consider these:

-If you're already doing good conservation work (rotational grazing, maintained buffers, soil health practices), CSP pays you annual per-acre payments for what you're already doing, plus incentives for enhancements.
+If you're already doing good conservation work (rotational grazing, maintained buffers, soil health practices), CSP can provide annual per-acre payments for qualifying stewardship you're already doing, plus incentives for approved enhancements.
 Many operations that don't qualify for EQIP funding already qualify for CSP.
 Read the CSP guide →

 State cost-share programs